zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-caching.md

 These are all features that `MsPortalFx.Data.QueryCache` and `MsPortalFx.Data.EntityCache` provide.

 <!--TODO: Remove the following placeholder sentence when it is explained in more detail. -->
-Because it is the way it is, the specification is not strictly an object-property method model.
+Because this discussion includes AJAX, TypeScript, and template classes, it does not not strictly specify  an object-property method model.

 <a name="configuring-the-data-cache-querycache"></a>
 ### QueryCache